Olympus E-5 vs E-600

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 12.2 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 12.2 megapixels.
 This similarity in sensor specs implies that both the E-5 and the E-600 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the E-5 is a somewhat more recent model (by 1 year) than the E-600, and its sensor might have benefitted from technological advances during this time.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The E-5 indeed provides movie recording capabilities, while the E-600 does not.
 The highest resolution format that the E-5 can use is 720/30p.